 Instructions

-- Soak the dried mushrooms in a 1.¼ cup of water, bring them to a boil and cook them for about 10 minutes.
-Reserve the mushroom broth for later.
+- Soak 1 handful dried mushrooms in 1 1/4 cups water, bring to a boil, and gently simmer for about 10 minutes.
+Reserve the mushroom stock for later.

-- Heat a pot with a thick bottom on medium, melt in the butter.
-Add the root vegetables (carrot, parsley root, celeriac – not the onion yet).
+- Heat a Dutch oven or a thick-bottomed soup pot over medium heat and melt in 3/4 stick unsalted butter.
+Add the root vegetables (carrot, parsley root, celery—not the onion yet).

-- Fry vegetables until lightly golden, stir occasionally.
-Only now, add the onion and fry while stirring for 5 minutes.
+- Fry the vegetables until lightly golden (5-8 minutes), stirring occasionally.
+Add the onion and cook for 5 minutes while stirring.

-- As the last step, add dried marjoram.
-Rub the marjoram before adding in your fingers to release its essential oils.
-Cook for a further 1 minute, then remove the bramboračka soup from the stove.
+- The last step is to add the 1 Tablespoon dried marjoram.
+Rub the marjoram with your fingers before adding it to release its essential oils.
+Cook for another 1 minute, then remove the bramboracka soup from the heat.

 Notes